Prenuptial Agreements in Georgia

 Can a Prenuptial Agreement Determine Child Custody and Child Support in Georgia?

 A Georgia prenuptial agreement can never determine child custody or child support.
-The judge must determine child custody based on what is in the child's best interest at the time of the custody decision.
+A judge must determine child custody based on what is in the child's best interest at the time of the custody decision.
 Similarly, Georgia courts base child support on the parents' incomes and the child's reasonable needs at the time child support is ordered.
 Parents cannot take these decisions out of the judge's hands by including child custody or child support provisions in a prenuptial agreement.

 • the couple's circumstances have changed since the agreement, making its enforcement unfair and unreasonable.

 In this context, fraud occurs when a spouse lies about facts that are important to the agreement or marriage.
 Fraud must be significant to invalidate a prenuptial agreement.
 For example, if a spouse intentionally concealed substantial assets, that might be fraudulent enough to void the agreement.
-However, one spouse's promise to take care of the other despite the agreement is not enough to constitute fraud.

 Considering Divorce?